JerryI/wolfram-js-frontend/Guide/Docs/WL Expressions representation.md

 The idea to reproduce the functionality of Mathematica's frontend in this manner is doomed by a few reasons

 - frontend functions are poorely documented
-- WYSIWIG editor with mutable WL expressions inside is a mess
+- ~~WYSIWIG editor with mutable WL expressions inside is a mess~~ (see [[Decorations#Editable Two-ways binded widgets]])
-- even with a ~20 years of development, Mathematica frontend is quite slow and laggy
+- even with a ~20 years of development, Mathematica frontend is quite laggy

-*We need something more flexible, lightweight and easily expandable.*
+*With some compromises, giving to a user a full control and abillity to customise the processes under the hood it might result is a extremely flexible and relayable tool.*

-However, one can find a compromise
+Since Mathematica is a paid software, one have to do it from the scratch.

-## Relaying on InputForm
+## Ballancing between InputForm and DisplayFrom
 In principle, we do not need to make the whole WL expression mutable and interactive.
 There are only a few cases, where we really need this

 1. Graphics, sliders, buttons and etc - __separate objects__